 If you are interested in launching a virtual care service, you are not alone.
 While market estimates vary, one thing all analysts agree on is that virtual care, also known as telemedicine, is growing rapidly and will continue to do so for the foreseeable future.
 This growth – past, current and anticipated – has flooded the marketplace with companies that offer telemedicine services, as well as three big myths related to launching a virtual care service.

-Myth: We don’t have the clinical capacity to support virtual care.
+Myth: You don’t have the clinical capacity to support virtual care.

 Reality: You can manage thousands of virtual visits annually with your current staffing.

 Outsourcing may initially seem appealing, but with external clinicians serving your patients, you lose control over clinical quality and may experience greater patient leakage.
 By leveraging marginal capacity through a virtual care platform, you can actually increase the number of patients treatable by your current clinical staff.

 Myth: If you build it, patients will come.

 Reality: Virtual care is a service, not a technology.

 If you build in-house, you’ll have ultimate control.
 But that comes at a premium cost and with significant time investment.
 And, you don’t have any guarantees that the tool you build will match patients’ needs and expectations.

 Myth: Embedding virtual care in your organization will be too hard.